Share via

 • You are wholly responsible for ensuring your own compliance with all applicable laws and regulations.
 Information provided in Azure Databricks online documentation does not constitute legal advice, and you should consult your legal advisor for any questions regarding regulatory compliance.

-• Azure Databricks does not support the use of preview features for the processing of PHI on the HIPAA on Azure platform, with the exception of the features listed in Preview features that are supported for processing of PHI data.
+• Azure Databricks does not support the use of preview features for the processing of PHI on the HIPAA on Azure platform, with the exception of the features listed in Supported preview features.

 Key responsibilities of Microsoft include: